Water supply and sanitation in Egypt: Water resources in Egypt

+Water access

-In 2015, 98% of the population had access to "at least basic" water and 93% had access to "at least basic" sanitation, in 2015.
-Nevertheless, there were still, in 2015, 1.8 million people without access to "at least basic" water and 6.4 million without access to "at least basic" sanitation.
+In 2015, 98% of the population had access to "at least basic" water and 93% had access to "at least basic" sanitation.
+Nevertheless, there were still, 1.8 million people without access to "at least basic" water and 6.4 million without access to "at least basic" sanitation.

-According to one source, Egypt has reached the Millennium Development Goal of halving the number of people without proper access to safe water and sanitation by 2015 ahead of time in 2008.
+According to the Arab Republic of Egypt: Urban Sector Update, Egypt has reached the Millennium Development Goal of halving the number of people without proper access to safe water and sanitation by 2015 ahead of time in 2008.
 However, according to the government report of the same year, Egypt was still off track to achieve the sanitation target in rural areas, especially in Upper Egypt and in frontier governorates.

-Soakaway latrines, which are common in rural areas, often do not work properly due to the high groundwater table, infrequent emptying and cracks in the walls.
-Thus sewage leaks out and contaminates the surrounding streets, canals, and groundwater.
+Soakaway latrines, which are common in rural areas, often do not work properly due to the high groundwater table.
+Infrequent emptying and cracks in the walls result in sewage leaks which contaminates the surrounding streets, canals, and groundwater.
 Trucks that empty latrines and septic tanks do not necessarily discharge septage into wastewater treatment plants, but rather dump the content in the environment.

-Service quality

-Continuity of supply

-According to the government's National Research Center, 40 percent of Cairo's inhabitants do not get water for more than three hours per day and three large districts do not receive any piped water.
-In 2008 demonstrations concerning this issue took place in Suez, where 500 people blocked a main road to Cairo.
-According to a survey carried out prior to 2006 in governorate of Fayoum, 46% of households complained about low water pressure, 30% about frequent water cuts and 22% complained that water is not available during day time.
-These problems lead many people to use water from canals which could be hazardous to health.
-Service quality is particularly poor in mature informal districts where about 20% of the Egyptian population lives.